-First product – antibodies in hemophilia A
+First therapeutic area – antibodies in hemophilia A

 Idogens first product is intended to treat patients with severe hemophilia A affected by neutralising antibodies against its vital coagulation factor VIII-treatment.
 These patients have no effect of coagulation factor VIII and has a high mortality and significant unmet medical needs.
 Idogen has selected haemophilia A as the first indication because the medical need in these patients is high and the disease has a well-defined antigen, which means that there are good opportunities to develop a successful treatment for this population.
 The project is in preclinical phase and is expected to enter clinical phase I/II for the first test in humans in 2018.
 The segment of hemophiliacs who Idogen plan to treat can, at 50% penetration of the market, represent a market of over 1 billion annually.
 In January 2017, Idogen was granted an orphan drug designation for the treatment in Europe, which has a number of advantages such as less extensive clinical trials, support from authorities and market exclusivity ten years after approval.